 The harder the finish, the better the protection.
 The beeswax helps soften it slightly for easier application.
 And the orange oil gives it just a slightly oily sheen for a gorgeous finish.

 Howard FW0008 Feed-N-Wax Wood Polish and Conditioner ~ 8 oz – $3.53

 Feed-N-Wax Wood Polish and Conditioner ~ 8 oz

 Another Howard product that I love!
-This one I wouldn’t recommend using over paint.
+I wouldn’t recommend using this one over paint.
 It’s great for wood furniture that needs to be conditioned.
 Plus it also has carnauba wax so it offers strong protection as well.
 It brings the color out in the wood beautifully.
 After applying you will need to buff it similar to other waxes used over chalk or milk paint.

 This wax is also a close second:

-|Minwax Dark Finishing Wax Paste 16 oz.|
+|Minwax Dark Finishing Wax Paste 16 oz.

 American Decor waxes are great for beginners at furniture waxing.
 Most waxes are on the thicker side, which makes them more difficult to work with.
 These waxes are thinner and much easier to apply.
 I definitely recommend coating with the clear wax first if you plan on antiquing your piece.

 If you don’t apply the antiquing wax perfectly the first time, it has a tendency to appear blotchy on the piece.
 Otherwise, I’d recommend using a glaze by adding mineral spirits.
 Check out my Antique Wax Glaze on Chalk Paint post for complete instructions on that.